dyllandry/c-uno/readme.md

 ## Todo

+- change ShuffleDeck to work with card stacks
+	- and remove old deck stuff
 - model player's hands
 - model the discard pile
 - model a series of turns including turns for players (skip npcs for now)